JustTyping1/Stocks-predicitons/README.md

 # Stock-prediction

-- Using stock data to precdict how they will move
+- Using stock data to precdict how they will move using linear regression